Doc94/TS3IconManager/README_EN.md

 This script is in the folder "icons" a PHP file which should run periodically according to editing one or another range as to save resources and to avoid a possible "Banned From Query" icons are not automatically downloaded unless run every so often the geticonos.php file

 # Changelog
+[V 1.4]
+-Now the footer shows the version of the script based on a new parameter in config.php file (Using Dev)

+-Added support for using more than one group of TS3 SortID

+-Added File language PL, Contributed by Luki (mts3.pl)

 [V 1.3]

 -Fixed File (./icons/geticonos.php) which had an error reading configuration file.